openlegacy/openlegacy-public-ide-demos/contract-first-bian/README.md

 - In the Input mapping, map `gactcs9.inPut.actiAccountId` to `crReferenceId`.

-- In the Output section, map the oputput fields as follows:
+- In the Output section, map the output fields as follows:

 | Service Method Output field                                                                                                                              | Mapping Expression                                      |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------- |